imolero-uac/proyecto01/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Además podemos hacer uso de soporte para [Bootstrap](https://getbootstrap.com/)

 ## Code scaffolding